Martino2007/Daniel-Ricciardo-website/README.md

-This is a website dedicated to the life and career of Daniel Ricciardo, one of the greatest driver to ever race in Formula 1.
+This is a website dedicated to the life and career of Daniel Ricciardo, one of the greatest drivers to ever race in Formula 1.
 <br>
 Sadly he got dropped from Formula 1 on the 26th of September 2024 after the Singapore Grand Prix.
 <br>